kartikgidaveer/product-reactapp/README.md

 - Click "Edit" to change a product, then "Save" or "Cancel"
 - Click "Delete" to remove a product (with confirmation)
 - Use the search box to filter products
+- Use pagination controls at the bottom of the product table to navigate between pages of products

 ## API Info